 10th grade: Naviance activities to begin career and career pathway exploration.

-12th grade: All students meet individually with counselor in September and October.
+12th grade: All students meet individually with their counselor in September and October.
 All seniors utilize Naviance for post-HS planning, identification of schools and submission of applications.
-Senior Culminating Project requires students to finalize post high school applications and guides financial next-steps.
+Senior Culminating Project requires students to finalize post-high school applications and guides financial next-steps.
 Students schedule individual interviews with counselors for letters of recommendation required by private colleges.

-College Personal Statement Panel Discussion in the fall for seniors
+Autumn (Seniors) - College Personal Statement Panel Discussion

-College Application Overview evening presentation in fall for seniors, linked to open house
+Autumn (Seniors) - College Application Overview evening presentation (linked to open house)

-College Goal Washington: Assistance with the FAFSA, for seniors
+(Seniors) - College Goal Washington: Assistance with the FAFSA

 The Counseling Office, and Career and College Readiness Center have webpages much like teachers.
 These sites include links to other valuable resources, slide shows of presentations and forms you may need in your planning.